 After adding the dependencies and then building the project, the below image shows the entire jar files added to the Maven Dependency.

 Congratulations!!
-We are done with the setup of Cucumber in Eclipse.
+We are done with the setup of the Cucumber in Eclipse.
 Happy Learning.